$144 billion worth of slave-produced items are imported to the US from the top 5 at-risk product categories alone.

 Africa has the largest percentage of citizens in slavery.

-Prior to joining Grace Farms Foundation, Ms. Patel served in the U.S. Attorney's Office for the District of Connecticut from 2003 to 2015, including serving as the Deputy Chief of the National Security and Major Crimes Unit from 2010 to 2015.
+Prior to joining Grace Farms Foundation, Ms. Patel served as a federal prosecutor from 1999 until 2015.
+She began her career in the Southern District of New York and joined the U.S. Attorney's Office for the District of Connecticut from 2003 to 2015, where she served as the Deputy Chief of the National Security and Major Crimes Unit from 2010 to 2015.
+Ms. Patel oversaw one of the first federal anti-trafficking task forces in the country and has successfully prosecuted numerous international and national cases involving child exploitation and human trafficking.
 Ms. Patel is the recipient of numerous awards, including the U.S. Department of Homeland Security Director's Award in 2016 for her work on counter-terrorism cases.
 Ms. Patel has also worked with the private sector, academia, and government to create an innovate program that will provide a high-level training to hotel and motel staff throughout Connecticut.

-Carl Hartman is a Director of UNCHAIN Foundation and has been the CEO of Geometry Global North America (a division of WPP) from April 2014 to present, overseeing 850 people across 9 offices.
-From September 2011 to present, Mr. Hartman has also served as Shopper Marketing Head for WPP's The Store, and from August 2008 to present, the global client leader on behalf of WPP for Kimberly-Clark.
-Prior to joining WPP and Geometry, Mr. Hartman led Ogilvy & Mather's E-Commerce Practice from January 2012 to April 2014.
+Carl Hartman is a Director of UNCHAIN Foundation and has been the Global CEO of RedFuse Communications, WPP’s integrated team solution for Colgate-Palmolive, from April 2018 to present.
+From 2014 to 2018, Mr. Hartman was the North American CEO of Geometry Global, overseeing over 850 people across 9 offices.
+From September 2011 to present, Mr. Hartman has also served as Shopper Marketing Head for WPP, and from August 2008 to present, the global client leader on behalf of WPP for Kimberly-Clark.
+Mr. Hartman also led Ogilvy & Mather's E-Commerce Practice from January 2012 to April 2014.
 Mr. Hartman began his career in advertising with Young & Rubicam, where he ran accounts across the Young & Rubicam brand family.

 Carl Preller is a Director of UNCHAIN Foundation and the EVP of Global Strategic Planning and Performance at TCC Global from October 2017 to present.
 Prior to joining TCC, from September 2014 to October 2017 Mr. Preller was Chief Performance Officer for Geometry Global North America.
 From September 2007 to September 2014, Mr. Preller served in various roles at Kantar Retail, including managing its business units in Thailand, China as well as in the United States.
 From September 200 through July 2007, Mr. Preller served in various commercial director roles for L'Oreal, in the United Kingdom, France, and Hong Kong.
 From September 1997 to September 2000, he served in various marketing roles for The Coca-Cola Company, and from January 1994 to September 1997, as brand and account manager at Unilever.
 Mr. Preller graduated from Kearsney College, and received a Bachelor of Commerce, Honors Economics, from University of Cape Town.